 - 2. Enable the feature using parameter 'Add custom additional info'. - 3.
-Define the notification in the uppermost screen section relating to matching and in the middle screen section displaying parameter 'Additional info pattern' shown in the preceding figure.
+Define the notification under GENERAL and under ADDITIONAL INFO PATTERN shown in the preceding figure.

-- The uppermost screen section relating to matching is used to identify the exact row (the exact record) in the Users table to be used to extract additional information for the notification.
+- The GENERAL section relates to matching.
+It is used to identify the exact row (the exact record) in the Users page to be used to extract additional information for the notification.
 It includes: - Request attribute to match.
 Defines which SIP INVITE message property will be used as the matching criteria.
-The information is taken by the ARM Router from the SIP message and used to find the corresponding row in the Users table.
-Operators can select one of the following options from the drop-down:
+The information is taken by the ARM Router from the SIP message and used to find the corresponding row in the Users page.
+Operators can select from the drop-down:

-Figure 10-8: Request attribute to match: SIP INVITE message properties
+Figure 10-4: Request attribute to match: SIP INVITE message properties